Gabelbombe/paper-chaosengineering/README.md

 As outlined in the previously mentioned article [The Principles of Chaos Engineering](http://principlesofchaos.org/) there are four advanced principles that should be observed.
 This paper states:

- > The [advanced] principles describe an ideal application of Chaos Engineering […]
+ > The [advanced] principles describe an ideal application of Chaos Engineering
- > The degree to which these principles are pursued strongly correlates to the confidence
+ > [...]
+The degree to which these principles are pursued strongly correlates to
- > we can have in a distributed system at scale.
+ > the confidence we can have in a distributed system at scale.

 The main principle we're interested in today is described as follows:

  > Running experiments manually is labor-intensive and ultimately unsustainable.
-Automate
- > experiments and run them continuously.
-Chaos Engineering builds automation into the system
+ > Automate experiments and run them continuously.
+Chaos Engineering builds automation
- > to drive both orchestration and analysis.
+ > into the system to drive both orchestration and analysis.

 In short, the Principles suggestion of automating experiments (that are currently manual) to run in a continual fashion (taking out the Human error) in order to add a compounding increase of confidence in our systems.
 Thankfully not only does Netflix tell us what to do but gives us a remarkable tool in order to put this theory into practice, which is __Chaos Monkey__.

-#### One surly ape
+#### One Surly Simian

+Chaos Monkey, which is by now the most famous member of Netflix's Simian Army.
+It is by fact the first of it's kind and was until recently the only thing of its kind that was publicly available (though now Azure has it's own version called [Search Chaos Monkey](http://azure.microsoft.com/blog/2015/07/01/inside-azure-search-chaos-engineering/) or by implementing [it's own failure testing](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-testability-scenarios) and Google has a retrofit for [Spinnaker](https://blog.spinnaker.io/running-chaos-monkey-on-spinnaker-google-compute-engine-gce-155dc52f20ef)).
+Broadly speaking, Chaos Monkey randomly terminates compute instances on a cloud platform.
+Here is a more thorough description on Netflix's blog outlined here:

+ > [Chaos Monkey is] a tool that randomly disables our production instances to
+ > make sure we can survive this common type of failure without any customer impact.
+ > The name comes from the idea of unleashing a wild monkey with a weapon in your
+ > data center (or cloud region) to randomly shoot down instances and chew through
+ > cables - all the while we continue serving our customers without interruption.

+The article then continues:

+ > By running Chaos Monkey in the middle of a business day, in a carefully
+ > monitored environment with engineers standing by to address any problems, we
+ > can still learn the lessons about the weaknesses of our system, and build
+ > automatic recovery mechanisms to deal with them.
+So next time an instance
+ > fails at 3 am on a Sunday, we won’t even notice.

+Cool story bro, but how do we implement Chaos Monkey ourselves?

+#### Containerizing the Army

+I spent several hours and dockerized the Simian Army.
+This a Java application with a multitude of settings to make it as simple as possible to use Chaos Monkey.
+The result is a highly configurable Docker image which provides a sound basis for automating chaos experiments.